Parabolic Systems with measurable coefficients in weighted Sobolev spaces: Mean oscillation estimates of the first derivatives

+In this section we extend Theorem \ref{thm1011} to the case $p>1$ and also prepare key elements for the next section.
+We note that Proposition \ref{prop0925_1} was crucial for Theorem \ref{thm1011} and used the big advantage of $p=2$ to estimate $Du$, which in turn dominates $M^{-1}u$ via Hardy's inequality.
+As we consider all $p>1$, we can no longer enjoy this.
+Instead, we will estimate the \emph{mean oscillation} of $Du$ and then estimate $Du$ in the frame of sharp function and maximal function theory.

-In this section we estimate the mean oscillation of $Du$ to estimate $M^{-1}u$, having Hardy's ineuqality in mind.
-The following two lemmas are similar to Lemmas 4.1, 4.2, and 4.3 in \cite{MR3318165}, which are based on unweighted $L_p$-estimates for equations along with the standard localization and Sobolev embeddings.
-Since the corresponding results for systems are available, for instance, in \cite{MR2771670}, the proofs are in the same spirit as those in \cite{MR3318165}.
-We give a brief explanation, in particular, for the proof of Lemma \ref{lem boundary}.
-We abbreviate $Q_r=Q_r(0,(0,{\bf{0}}))$, $Q_r^+=Q^+_r(0,(0,{\bf{0}}))$; see Section \ref{sec_prelim} for the definitions of $Q_r(t,x)$, $Q^+_r(t,x)$.
+To deal with the mean oscillation of the first derivatives away from and near the boundary, we first pose Lemmas \ref{lemma_MO_1} and \ref{lem boundary}.
+These are similar to Lemmas 4.2 and 4.3 in \cite{MR3318165}, the single equation results, which are based on unweighted $L_p$-estimates along with the standard localization and Sobolev embeddings.
+Since the corresponding results for systems are available, for instance, in \cite{MR2771670}, we only give brief proofs.
+The proofs are in the same spirit of those in \cite{MR3318165}.
+For them we use the abbreviations $Q_r=Q_r(0,(0,{\bf{0}}))$, $Q_r^+=Q^+_r(0,(0,{\bf{0}}))$; see Section \ref{sec_prelim} for the definitions of cylinders $Q_r(t,x)$, $Q^+_r(t,x)$.